Benjamin-Walsh/free-home-exercise/README.md

 -The video I embedded on my home page was made by the PictureFit YouTube channel.
 [Link to YouTube video here.](https://youtu.be/xJBqbv8GRZ4)

+-I converted images into webp files for use on the website using [Convertio.co](https://convertio.co/) and [Freeconvert.com](https://www.freeconvert.com/jpg-to-webp).

 ### Content

 -The project was based broadly on the Love Running Walkthrough project.
 [Link to Love Running Project Github.](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main/8.1-testing-and-validation)